Biden diagnosed with "aggressive form" of prostate cancer, his office says

 Each area of prostate cancer may have a different grade, so pathologists pick the two areas that make up most of the cancer.
 They add the two areas' grades to come up with a Gleason score, according to the Cleveland Clinic.

 Biden had a Gleason score of 9 (Grade Group 5), meaning the largest area of cells was Grade 5 and the next largest area was Grade 5.
-A score of 9 is the highest means the "cells look very different from healthy cells, which is called poorly differentiated or undifferentiated," the Cleveland Clinic said.
+A score of 9 is the highest, meaning the "cells look very different from healthy cells, which is called poorly differentiated or undifferentiated," the Cleveland Clinic said.

 Biden family history with cancer